-Note: all the read/write operations in this procedure have to be performed through the primary I2C/SPI/I3C interface
+Note: all the read/write operations in this procedure have to be performed through the primary IC/SPI/I3C interface

-Gyroscope self-test (UI) with OIS chain on - Mode 3, 4
+11.5 Gyroscope self-test (UI) with OIS chain on - Mode 3, 4

-If both the UI chain and the OIS chain are on, the gyroscope self-test function has to be enabled from the primary interface through the ST[1:0]G bits of the CTRL5_C register.
+If the Auxiliary SPI is used and both the UI chain and the OIS chain are on, the gyroscope self-test function has to be enabled from the primary interface through the ST[1:0]\G bits of the CTRL5\C register.
 It cannot be enabled from both interfaces at the same time (forbidden condition).